Best USD exchange shops in Tokyo for 2026: ranked with live data

 WCS publishes its rate online and updates 3 times daily on the official site.
 This means:

-- The rate you see online is the rate you get in-store (modulo intra-day movement)
+- The rate you see online is the rate you get in-store (give or take intra-day movement).

-Travelex has a fuller currency menu and ANA/JAL miles, but the rate transparency edge goes to WCS.
+Travelex has a wider currency menu and ANA/JAL miles, but WCS wins on rate transparency.

 What about Smart Exchange auto-machines?